sigstore/cosign/doc/cosign_attest.md

       --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).
       --key string                                                                               path to the private key file, KMS URI or Kubernetes Secret
       --no-upload                                                                                do not upload the generated attestation
+      --no_tlog_upload                                                                           whether to not upload the transparency log
       --oidc-client-id string                                                                    [EXPERIMENTAL] OIDC client ID for application (default "sigstore")
       --oidc-client-secret-file string                                                           [EXPERIMENTAL] Path to file containing OIDC client secret for application
       --oidc-disable-ambient-providers                                                           [EXPERIMENTAL] Disable ambient OIDC providers.
 When true, ambient credentials will not be read